 MIKE: Which was a disaster from estate planning standpoint.
 We want to make sure those two can tango.
 And then the last story I’ve got a great story about here that I’ll be sharing with you, about pension versus lump sum, what’s better.
 The answer it depends.
 And in this situation, the pension was better.
 Folks, I just want to point this out here.
 We are fiduciaries.
 Mathematically we ran the numbers, and we were telling a client it is better for you to take the pension even though we are managing less of your money.
 That translates to we’re managing less so we’re going to make less.

 MIKE: But you and your family, it is better for you to do this and that’s what you should be doing.
-That kind of transparency and integrity is right here at Decker retirement planning, and you’re going to hear it on retirement radio.
+That kind of transparency and integrity is right here at Decker retirement planning, and you’re going to hear it on Safer Retirement Radio.
 Stay tuned and we’ve got some other fun stories here that we’ll be sharing along the way, but let’s get started here.
 Taking care of loved ones.
 This great couple, and again, I keep the names private, obviously for this.
 But when we first met with them, they knew they needed to retire at some point.
 We just kind of wear out.
 We get older, we get a little bit more tired.
 And it can be difficult to work 40, 50, 60 hour weeks.

 MIKE: And they were hoping when they walked into our door that for kind of a some sort of a pie chart approach or something that they can do because that’s what they were used to.
 And I think it’s really interesting.
 Familiar territory tends to be where we are most comfortable with because it’s familiar territory.
 But that is prediction error.
 Just because you’re familiar with it doesn’t mean it’s correct for you.
 And familiar territory for most people is accumulation strategies, because it’s what you’ve done your whole dang life.
 And so they came in thinking you know, gosh, what’s the pie chart version for a retiree?